Understanding Garden Soil

 3. Loamy Soil (The Gold Standard)

 Loam is the perfect balance of sand, silt, and clay.
-It's the ideal soil for most garden plants.
+It's the ideal soil for most garden plants and what every gardener dreams of having.

 Squeeze a handful of moist soil: